 Yeah, what we’ll have is we’re going to be working on monthly webinars and the webinars speakers will be experts from the industry.
-And it’s really important that as we are building out the legislation that we keep in mind that this is going to be an industry of the future that will not only create jobs but provide people alternatives to healing, and have recreational benefits too, so for sure people who are getting into that industry have a lot of questions.
+And it’s really important that as we are building out the legislation that we keep in mind that this is going to be an industry of the future.
+It will not only create jobs but provide people alternatives to healing, and have recreational benefits too.
+So for sure people who are getting into that industry have a lot of questions.

 Let’s start with you.
 How do you really feel about Cannabis?

-How I feel is, I grew up in the era when cannabis was the gateway drug, it was not the cool people who were hanging out in the smoke pit smoking up.
-Now I have come with life experience to the point where I have seen people with chronic illnesses, either pain or people in hospices dying of cancer who use cannabis for medicinal reasons.
+How I feel is, I grew up in the era when cannabis was the gateway drug.
+It was not the cool people who were hanging out in the smoke pit smoking up.
+Now I have come with life experience to the point where I have seen people with chronic illnesses or people in hospices dying of cancer who use cannabis for medicinal reasons.

 I have seen family members, of people I know, passing away use cannabis as anti-anxiety solutions versus other pharmaceuticals.
-And I have read enough to realize that, you know that cannabis has been around for centuries and it has been used as a healing herb by traditional and holistic healers for many, many centuries.
+We know that cannabis has been around for centuries and it has been used as a healing herb by traditional and holistic healers for many, many centuries.
 And you know we have a lot to learn, so I want to be a part of that conversation where people are learning.